 How to Organize Your Junk Drawer Quickly and Easily

 Ah the junk drawer… it seems to have a life of its own, and left unchecked, it’ll grow into quite the beast!
 (I would know… that’s MY junk drawer pictured below right now).
-Sometimes you just don’t know what to do with all the CRAP in that junk drawer!
+Sometimes you just don’t know what to do with all the STUFF in that junk drawer!

 A while ago, I was feeling frustrated and posted a pic of my junk drawer on facebook with a plea for help!
 I knew my followers would have some junk drawer organizing tips, or if nothing else, would empathize with me. 🙂